 Parking.
-As noted in the project description, the majority of required guest parking spaces (12 of 20) is proposed as single-wide, recessed garage aprons on each of 12 townhomes.
+As noted in the Project description, the majority of required guest parking spaces (12 of 20) is proposed as single-wide, recessed garage aprons on each of 12 townhomes; only three spaces are open or disassociated from individual units.
 Although it is recognized that guest parking might more ideally be provided as a pool of parking spaces that have no direct association with individual dwelling units, so that users do not encroach into seemingly private spaces, the Design Guidelines in fact specifically allow guest parking to be provided on garage aprons.
-The complete requirements in the Design Guidelines for guest parking are stated as follows:
+The Design Guidelines states the following about guest parking: